foundriesio/docs/source/porting-guide/pg-machine-conf.rst

      State the target name to be used with imx-boot, a critical package to the bring up of i.MX8 SoC family boards

-The machine configuration file from a reference board can guide as a reminder on what variable set is important to define.
+The machine configuration file from a reference board can serve as a reminder on what variable set is important to define.

 It is possible that the porting task targets a new machine configuration file.